freman9/ArduinoRed/README.md

  }"

-the device name should match the one typed in the main.cpp.
+the client name should match the one typed in the main.cpp.

 send the json object to "http response" node.